0422 428 584

 • Messaging services: WhatsApp, Messenger (direct communication)

-• Gaming platforms: Where social interaction is secondary to gameplay
+• Gaming platforms: where social interaction is secondary to gameplay (a recurring criticism: gaming chat features are a documented under-16 workaround)

 • Educational services: Coursera, educational YouTube channels